osmangokturk/dbt-airflow-subset-project/REadMe_airfly_dbt_superset/readme.md

   ?
 Role of DAG in airflow.
   A: airflow  will accept the orchestarator.py in python always.

-  * import neighboring file.py  for a spedcific function: how it know the path to the file.
+  * import neighboring file.py  for a specific function: how it know the path to the file.
   A:either like "from FolderA.FolderB.file import func2" or like sys.path.append('/FolderX/folderY') from file2 import func2.

-# Docker container related topics
+# Docker and  containerisation related topics

-* command property in d-c.yml file is differetn from CMD or ENTYPOINT in Dockerfile

-? for dbt, it it advisible to include a command property in d-c.yml?
+* command property in d-c.yml file is different from CMD or ENTYPOINT in Dockerfile ? for dbt, it it advisible to include a command property in d-c.yml?
 A: not in general. but for CI pipelines, recommended.

 * up/down a single container. // specific command in cli ?

-* mount: think not geometric restriction  rather as loose category naming: mount is very flexible. the parent folder can mount to a different place while the child  folder can mount to a different place.
+* mount: think not geometric restriction,  rather as loose category naming: mount is very flexible. the parent folder can mount to a different place while the child  folder can mount to a different place.

 * Mount obj of Airflow Docker Operator or Docker Python SDK